Children who are Homeless are Eligible for Child Care

 1. More homeless children may qualify for child care than you think.

-A 2015 law (AB 982), which took effect at the beginning of this year, expands the list of entities that can identify homeless children’s need for subsidized child care to include local educational liaisons for homeless children and youths, Head Start programs, and emergency transitional shelters.
+A 2015 law (AB 982), which took effect in 2016, expands the list of entities that can identify homeless children’s need for subsidized child care to include local educational liaisons for homeless children and youths, Head Start programs, and emergency transitional shelters.

 2. Families only need proof of their homeless status to qualify for child care programs.